holocode-ai/ar.gitbook/20250522-Beyond-the-Hype-AI-Powered-Spatial-Computing-That-Solves-Real-World-Challenges-Introducing-HoloCode.md

 - **Built with Security & Trust in Mind:**

     We are committed to responsible innovation.
-HoloCode is being developed with a strong emphasis on data privacy, security protocols, and ethical AI principles to ensure a safe and trustworthy environment for all users.
+HoloCode.aiis being developed with a strong emphasis on data privacy, security protocols, and ethical AI principles to ensure a safe and trustworthy environment for all users.

 ## The Future is Spatial, and It's Intelligent with HoloCode
 Spatial computing is poised to redefine our digital interactions.
 But its success hinges on making it intelligent, accessible, and genuinely useful.
-HoloCode is at the forefront of this evolution, providing the tools and platform to move beyond the hype and build the next generation of intelligent spatial experiences.
+HoloCode.aiis at the forefront of this evolution, providing the tools and platform to move beyond the hype and build the next generation of intelligent spatial experiences.

 Are you ready to explore the future?